 A lot of change is sure to take place for Cisco and Viptela customers, across all product lines including hardware but especially software.
 Here’s a quick take on what we believe this means for customers today:

-- Cisco’s preferred SD-WAN solution will be based on Viptela
+- Cisco’s preferred software-defined WAN solution will be based on Viptela

 - Cisco has a standalone roadmap for Viptela’s vEdge routers